22 Best Brunch Spots in Philadelphia

 Harper’s Garden

 Every weekend, Harper’s Garden welcomes guests for brunch.
 The menu includes everything from avocado toast to a variety of eggs Benedict choices.
-Favorites include the shareable cheese board and the ‘Merica burger, which is a hit at every meal.
+Our top choices include the shareable cheese board and the ‘Merica burger, which is a hit at every meal.
+Service and cocktails are also consistently excellent.

 Bar Hygge